 Cinnamon Streusel Apple Bread

 If you’re looking for a sweet treat made with apples, this Cinnamon Streusel Apple Bread is the perfect one!
-Filled with fresh apples and topped with an irresistible cinnamon streusel, this apple bread recipe is a MAJOR hit with my family!
+Filled with fresh apples and topped with an irresistible cinnamon streusel, this fall-flavored loaf is a MAJOR hit with my family!
 It’s easy to make and bakes up moist, sweet and delicious.

 I made a loaf yesterday and my family ate it all in an hour and a half!
 It is delicious and I will definitely make it again.